Street Fighter II': Special Champion Edition

 Street Fighter II has a long (and often complex) lineage dating back to the 1991 release of Street Fighter II: The World Warrior, a sequel to the 1987 arcade game Street Fighter.
 Two updates to the game were released as Street Fighter II': Champion Edition and Street Fighter II' Turbo: Hyper Fighting in March and December 1992, respectively.
 Each of the updates attempted to further balance gameplay as well as offering new features such as faster gameplay and more moves.

 Special Champion Edition, unique to the Mega Drive, is a version of the game that incorporates the two rulesets of Champion Edition and Hyper Fighting, allowing players to toggle between the two if desired.
+A similar game was released on the Super NES as Street Fighter II' Turbo which contains most of Special Champion Edition's features, however the Mega Drive game also features a new two-player "Group Battle" mode, in which players fight each other with a team of up to six characters each using Match Play or Elimination rules.

 Beating the game on the highest difficulty level unlocks a special ending sequence.